waigitdas/Neo4j-Genealogy-PlugIns/ReadMe.md

                  <li>neo4j_username: leave this a neo4j unless you changed it, which is not advised.
                  <li>neo4j_password: the password you entered at your initial login (above).
                  <li>Import_Dir: the neo4j import directory.
 The format is important!
 You must use / rather than \ which may come from a copying of the directory path.
 You must also have the last character as / so the Gen-UDF knows this is a directory.
 Here is how to get the import directory path.
 The Neo4j application opens to a "home page" from which you can open the Configuration folder.
 The link is in the "...." icon to the right of your project "Open" button.
 The navigation is "...." > Open Folder > Configuration.
                  <li>Save the file and rename: c://Genealogy/Neo4j/neo4j.wai.
-Note, template has been removed from the name.
+Note, "template" should be removed from the name.
                  <li>This file isolates your personal information from those developing the Gen-UDF, preserving your privacy.
 It is read locally on your computer and not viewed or stored offsite.
                </ol>
            </ol>